-Street art tours are a ‘must do’ cultural experience in the city, thanks to Bristol-born Banksy and many other iconic artists
+Street art tours are a ‘must do’ cultural experience in the city, thanks to Bristol-born Banksy and many other famous artists

-Bristol’s rich street art history makes it a unique city to view the art form.
+Bristol’s rich street art history makes it a unique city to view the art form and a top city break destination.
 Scour the streets of Bristol and you’ll struggle not to find a cutting-edge piece of graffiti art decorating the city’s walls.
 Bristol-born Banksy took to the streets as a youngster and as a result, some of his earliest work is hidden around Bristol.
 M Shed museum currently houses Banksy’s Grim Reaper, following its rescue from rust from the hull of Thekla nightclub; you’ll find the ‘Angel Bust’ in Bristol Museum & Art Gallery, the ‘Girl with the Pierced Eardrum’ is tucked away on the Harbourside walk and his ‘Well-Hung Lover’ lies just off Park Street and there are plenty more to discover.
-Urban street art tours rank highly as a Bristol ‘must do’, giving insights into the life and work of Banksy and revealing the stories behind the paintings and culture that makes Bristol the street art and graffiti capital of the UK.
+Bristol Street Art Tours are a Bristol must, giving insights into the life and work of Banksy and revealing the stories behind the paintings and culture that makes Bristol the street art and graffiti capital of the UK.

 A unique celebration of silent film and slapstick comedy, the festival offers a unique chance to watch silent films with a live orchestra along with a VIP list of guests and celebrities sharing their passion for this genre.